Concepts

 Given the TEE execution model, how does a user trust the output of a program running in a TEE?
 First, a user verifies the authenticity of a TEE attestation by checking its signature with the well-known tee_pub_key

 .
 Next, the user inspects several fields in the attestation to verify the enclave's software stack.
-This step can vary depending on the TEE architecture, but the good news is that the Blocky Attestation Service CLI does this automatically using source-available code.
+This step can vary depending on the TEE architecture, but the good news is that the Blocky Attestation Service CLI does this automatically for our customers using source-available code.
 Finally, the user compares the attestation's code_measurement

 Attestations in the Blocky Attestation Service